 Ivor Cummins: Well, the white paper I have there is very extensive with masses of references so people can read up the data themselves and get educated on some of these things.

 Everyone accepts pharmaceuticals, which are essentially copies of things found in nature... while supplements are somehow the poor cousin when the reality is they can be more beneficial.

 Before we go to the last one, I find it interesting that everyone pretty much accepts pharmaceuticals, which are essentially copies of things found in nature.

-For example, statin is leveraged off a mould I think, or some kind of mushroom mould.
+For example, statin is leveraged off a mold I think, or some kind of mushroom mold.
 What they do is basically take nature's beneficial molecules, then recreate them in the laboratory setting to make them patentable so they're profitable.
 Then they go out and everyone swears by them.